iterative/dvc.org/content/docs/command-reference/plots/modify.md

 ## Example: Convert any output into a plot

 Let's take an example `evaluate` stage which has `logs.csv` as an output.
-We use `dvc plots modify` to convert the `logs.csv` output file into a plot, and then observe changes that happened in `dvc.yaml`:
+We can use `dvc plots modify` to convert the `logs.csv` output file into a plots file, and then confirm the changes that happened in `dvc.yaml`:

 ```dvc
 $ dvc plots modify logs.csv